-The Indians have been indulging in drinkable yogurt for millennia, and this, essentially, is what Lassi is.
-It is drunk as an accompaniment to meals, particularly at lunchtime, and comes in in either sweet or salty versions (see Ann’s Tips).
-The most common sweet lassi is made with ripe mangoes, and this is what we’re making for you here.
+In India people have been indulging in drinkable yogurt for a millennia, and this, essentially, is what Lassi is.
+It is an accompaniment to meals, particularly at lunchtime.
+It comes in either sweet or... salty versions (see Chef Tips).
+The most common sweet Lassi is made with ripe mangoes.
 It’s really delicious.
-If your mango is sweet, you really won’t need to add any extra sugar, and we’ve thinned it with coconut milk instead of regular to give it an even more exotic edge.
+If the mango is sweet, no need to add any extra sugar, and this recipe has thinned it with coconut milk instead of regular to give it an even more exotic edge.
 Enjoy!

-If you can’t find fresh, you can make this with frozen mango pulp or chunks, just defrost first.
+If fresh mangoes are not available , make this with frozen mango pulp or chunks, just defrost first.